 Sun: Plant in full sun (6 to 8 hours).
-Space 24 to 36 inches apart within rows or 2 plants per 5-gallon container.
-Plant mid-April through mid-May and in July.
+Space 24 inches apart within rows or 1 plant per 5- to 7-gallon container.
+Plant from April through May after any danger of frost has passed and in July.

 Soil: Amend with organic matter to create a well-drained soil.
 Avoid planting in unamended sandy or heavy clay soils.
-If the soil test shows the pH is below 6.2, apply lime as recommended.
+If the soil test shows pH is below 6.2, apply lime in January or February as recommended.
+If the pH is above 6.2, apply a pH-neutral calcium supplement, such as gypsum.
+Add 1⁄4 cup gypsum per plant to prevent blossom-end rot.

-For proper drainage in a container garden, use potting mix and ensure containers have drainage holes.
+If growing in a container garden, amend each pot with 1⁄4 cup gypsum.
+For proper drainage, use potting mix and ensure containers have drainage holes.
 Alternatively, consider using self-watering containers.

-Plant: Start seedlings 3 to 4 weeks before planting and slowly harden off 1 week before moving to the garden.
+Plant: Start seedlings 6 to 8 weeks before planting time and slowly harden off 1 week before moving to the garden.
 If buying transplants, choose those with healthy color and a stocky appearance.
-Avoid plants with flowers.
-Dig the planting hole as deep as the root ball.
+Avoid plants with flowers or fruit.
+Dig the planting hole as deep as the root ball or slightly deeper.
 Firmly pat down the soil and water deeply.

-Fertilize: In the absence of a soil test, apply an all-purpose fertilizer (8-8-8 or 10-10-10) at planting, according to label directions.
-Apply nitrogen 4 to 6 inches from the stem (side-dress), 4 to 6 weeks after planting.
+Fertilize: In the absence of a soil test, apply all-purpose fertilizer (8-8-8 or 10-10-10) at planting, according to label directions.
+Reapply beside plants, 4 to 6 inches from the stem (side-dress), after the first fruit sets.

-Harvest: Harvest at 65 to 85 days from transplant when fruits are 4 to 6 inches in diameter and firm and bright in color.
+Harvest: Harvest at 65 to 85 days, when firm and fully colored.
 Harvest time varies depending on the variety.

 Visit www.aces.edu/go/growmore for more information.